SYSTEMS AND METHODS FOR MEDIATION USING NLP AND MACHINE LEARNING TECHNIQUES

 A system described herein may provide techniques for using machine learning and/or other techniques to monitor a conversation between two or more conversation participants through a messaging program.
 The system may utilize natural language processing (“NLP”) to determine the intent of phrases and/or words sent between mediation participants.
 The system may determine to take remedial measures, such as modifying, delaying, and/or rejecting a message from one of the participants when a score for the message exceeds a dynamic score threshold determined by the system based on one or more factors, such as the demographic information ofthe mediation participants, nature of the mediation, length of mediation, communications among mediation participants, and/or other factors.

-Applicant amended their claims to tie message interactions to user equipment (UE), and claimed method stages with respect to the user equipment.
-In the remarks, the Applicant then cited to U.S.P.T.O.
-Memorandum regarding Changes in Examination Procedure Pertaining to Subject Matter Eligibility.
-Recent Subject Matter Eligibility Decision (Berkheimer v.
+Patent Applicant amended their patent claims to tie message interactions to user equipment (UE), and claimed method stages with respect to the user equipment.
+In the remarks, the Patent Applicant then cited to U.S.P.T.O.
+Memorandum regarding Changes in Examination Procedure Pertaining to Patent Subject Matter Eligibility.
+Recent Patent Subject Matter Eligibility Decision (Berkheimer v.
 HP.
 Inc.) (April 19, 2018, hereinafter “Berkheimer Memo”).